textflint/textflint/README.md

 ### AttackRecipe

 `AttackRecipe` aims to find a perturbation of an input text satisfies the attack's goal to fool the given `FlintModel`.
-In contrast to `Transformation`, `AttackRecipe` requires the prediction scores of the target model.
-TextFlint provides an interface to integrate the easy-to-use adversarial attack recipes implemented based on `textattack`.
+In contrast to `Transformation`, `AttackRecipe` requires the prediction scores of the target model.  textflint provides an interface to integrate the easy-to-use adversarial attack recipes implemented based on `textattack`.
 Users can refer to [textattack](https://github.com/QData/TextAttack) for more information about the supported `AttackRecipe`.

 ### Validator